Online Marriage & Family Counseling (Therapy) Certificate

 Typical Admissions Requirements for Online MFT Certificate Programs

-Schools in different states disagree with online marriage and family counseling certificate program admissions requirements.
+Schools in different states are not always in agreement about admissions requirements for online marriage and family counseling certificate programs.
 Online programs can vary as well, with some completely online, some a hybrid of in-person and online courses, and some online courses that may require an in-person visit or residency at some point in the program.

 Prerequisites vary, so be sure to check with the college of choice to become familiar with their admissions requirements.
 Generally, a prospective student applying to an online marriage and family therapy program can expect certain standard requirements.